-There is no assurance that Joyce Direct Iron Inc. will complete its listing and initial public offering on the Australian Securities Exchange approved for listing on the ASX and there is no assurance that this approval will be obtained.
-Even if approval is obtained, there is no assurance that JDI will be able to complete a successful IPO on the ASX.
+There is no assurance that Joyce Direct Iron Inc. will complete its listing and initial public offering on the NEO Exchange listing on the NEO Exchange.
+Even if approval is obtained, there is no assurance that JDI will be able to complete a successful IPO on the NEO Exchange.
 Even if completed, JDI will require additional funds in order to advance the Joyce Lake project towards development and further additional financing to construct a mine should development prove to be warranted.
 If no IPO is completed, Century will have to contribute funds to JDI in order to continue to advance the Joyce Lake project towards development.

-The Company plans to cause JDI to list its shares on the Australian Securities Exchange in connection with an initial public offering of the common shares of JDI on the ASX.
-JDI has not been
+The Company plans to cause JDI to list its shares on the NEO Exchange in connection with an initial public offering of the common shares of JDI on the NEO Exchange.
+JDI has been approved for